cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/06_identity_integration.md

 >Don't forget to group Shieldoo admin, including yourself (who configured the Identity integration), as you could lose access to the Shieldoo Secure Network web application.

 ### Shieldoo Secure Network
-In the last step, you must set up Identity integration in Shieldoo Secure Network.
+In the last step, set up Identity integration in Shieldoo Secure Network.

  ![](../../images/IdentityIntegration01.gif)